 Waiting times are a common complaint

-35% of people surveyed cite long wait times as their main source of frustration when it comes to seeing a doctor3.
-The good news is that while waiting can’t always be eliminated, it can be managed in such a way that drastically reduces the amount of frustration people feel.
+35% of people surveyed cite long wait times as their main source of frustration when it comes to seeing a doctor.
+Crowded waiting rooms and long lineups are major sources of frustration for patients.
+The good news is that while waiting can’t always be eliminated, queues can be managed in such a way that drastically reduces the amount of frustration people feel.
 For example, if patients can join the line from the clinic’s website before they leave home and get status updates on their mobile devices, they can plan to arrive at the clinic just in time, so they feel that they haven’t waited at all.
 This is one of the key advantaged of WaitWell Queue Management Solution.

 Simplify check-in with digital tools